Prairies & Lakes Region Week of April 17, 2024

 Hawkins

 SLOW.
 Water slightly stained.
 60 degrees.
-Time to start working those top water patterns.
-Chain Pickerel are excellent in the lily pads and around flooded grass.
+Bait fish patterns above the grass should work for cruising bass and pickerel.
 Look for bedding bass in the grass and shallow brush.
 Small crayfish patterns are excellent.
 Small deceivers and streamers should work well.
 Report by Guide Alex Guthrie, Fly Fish Fork Guide Service.

 Jacksonville